I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iocreatesystemthread.md

 <p>If the <i>ProcessHandle</i> parameter is <b>NULL</b>, the created thread is associated with the system process.
 Such a thread continues running until either the system is shut down or the thread exits.</p>

 <p>Driver routines that run in a process context other than that of the system process must set the OBJ_KERNEL_HANDLE attribute for the <i>ObjectAttributes</i> parameter of <b>IoCreateSystemThread</b>.
 This attribute restricts the use of the handle returned by <b>IoCreateSystemThread</b> to processes running in kernel mode.
 Otherwise, the thread handle could be accessed by the process in whose context the driver is running.
-Drivers can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547804">InitializeObjectAttributes</a> macro to set the OBJ_KERNEL_HANDLE attribute in the object attributes, as shown in the following code example.</p>
+Drivers can call the <a href="..\wudfwdm\nf-wudfwdm-initializeobjectattributes.md">InitializeObjectAttributes</a> macro to set the OBJ_KERNEL_HANDLE attribute in the object attributes, as shown in the following code example.</p>

-<p><b>IoCreateSystemThread</b> is similar to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559932">PsCreateSystemThread</a> routine, but has an additional parameter, <i>IoObject</i>, which is a pointer to the caller's driver object or device object. <b>IoCreateSystemThread</b> uses this parameter to ensure that the driver cannot unload while the created thread exists.
+<p><b>IoCreateSystemThread</b> is similar to the <a href="..\wdm\nf-wdm-pscreatesystemthread.md">PsCreateSystemThread</a> routine, but has an additional parameter, <i>IoObject</i>, which is a pointer to the caller's driver object or device object. <b>IoCreateSystemThread</b> uses this parameter to ensure that the driver cannot unload while the created thread exists.
 Before scheduling <i>StartRoutine</i> to run in this thread, <b>IoCreateSystemThread</b> takes a counted reference to the <i>IoObject</i> object.
 The I/O manager releases this reference after the created thread exits.
 Thus, this object persists for the lifetime of the created thread.</p>

-<p>In contrast to a system thread that is created by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559932">PsCreateSystemThread</a> routine, a thread created by <b>IoCreateSystemThread</b> does not call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559959">PsTerminateSystemThread</a> routine to terminate itself.
-Instead, the I/O manager calls <b>PsTerminateSystemThread</b> on behalf of the created thread when the thread exits.</p>

-<p>Starting with Windows 8, a driver can call <b>IoCreateSystemThread</b> to create a device-dedicated thread.
-     This routine creates a new system thread that has no thread environment block (TEB) or user-mode context, and runs only in kernel mode.</p>

-<p>Typically, the driver calls <b>IoCreateSystemThread</b> either when it starts the device, or when the driver's <i>Dispatch</i>Xxx routines start to receive I/O requests.
-For example, a driver might call this routine to create a thread when a <i>Dispatch</i>Xxx routine receives an asynchronous device control request.</p>

-<p>If the <i>ProcessHandle</i> parameter is <b>NULL</b>, the created thread is associated with the system process.
-Such a thread continues running until either the system is shut down or the thread exits.</p>

-<p>Driver routines that run in a process context other than that of the system process must set the OBJ_KERNEL_HANDLE attribute for the <i>ObjectAttributes</i> parameter of <b>IoCreateSystemThread</b>.
-This attribute restricts the use of the handle returned by <b>IoCreateSystemThread</b> to processes running in kernel mode.
-Otherwise, the thread handle could be accessed by the process in whose context the driver is running.
-Drivers can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547804">InitializeObjectAttributes</a> macro to set the OBJ_KERNEL_HANDLE attribute in the object attributes, as shown in the following code example.</p>

-<p><b>IoCreateSystemThread</b> is similar to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559932">PsCreateSystemThread</a> routine, but has an additional parameter, <i>IoObject</i>, which is a pointer to the caller's driver object or device object. <b>IoCreateSystemThread</b> uses this parameter to ensure that the driver cannot unload while the created thread exists.
-Before scheduling <i>StartRoutine</i> to run in this thread, <b>IoCreateSystemThread</b> takes a counted reference to the <i>IoObject</i> object.
-The I/O manager releases this reference after the created thread exits.
-Thus, this object persists for the lifetime of the created thread.</p>

-<p>In contrast to a system thread that is created by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559932">PsCreateSystemThread</a> routine, a thread created by <b>IoCreateSystemThread</b> does not call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559959">PsTerminateSystemThread</a> routine to terminate itself.
+<p>In contrast to a system thread that is created by the <a href="..\wdm\nf-wdm-pscreatesystemthread.md">PsCreateSystemThread</a> routine, a thread created by <b>IoCreateSystemThread</b> does not call the <a href="..\wdm\nf-wdm-psterminatesystemthread.md">PsTerminateSystemThread</a> routine to terminate itself.
 Instead, the I/O manager calls <b>PsTerminateSystemThread</b> on behalf of the created thread when the thread exits.</p>

 ## -requirements
 <table>